Realbootlegmew/Brute-Force-Gimkit-Joiner/README.md

 **Change the paths inside of the script to match the location of your images!
 If you don't do this step, the script won't work!**

-If you're on Windows, it is recommended to use .pyw instead of the standard .py to ensure the window won't interrupt the script.
-If you're on Linux, use PyInstaller or a Linux-specific packaging tool (like creating a .deb package) to prevent the window from appearing.
-Or if you're on MacOS, use PyInstaller with the --windowed flag to create a standard .app bundle.

 **This script works best during school hours.**

 _Read the description below for setting up the script and its modules._